iwanders/huntsman/README.md

 This [Rust][rust] workspace allows interacting with the [Razer Huntsman Elite][kbd] keyboard.

-Not all features of the keyboard are supported, neither do I intend to make this project feature complete, it's mostly my means of learning a bit of Rust.
-Currently supported functionality is actually fairly feature complete:
+~~Not all features of the keyboard are supported, neither do I intend to make this project feature complete~~, it's mostly my means of learning a bit of Rust.
+Practically all functionality found in the official software is supported.

 - Retrieving the serial number.
 - The majority of the LED effects.